 My Best Peanut Butter Cookies Tips

 - Use runny peanut butter.
-Look for creamy peanut butter with a smooth consistency to make this recipe, not the dry, stiff stuff that you might find at the bottom of a jar of natural peanut butter.
+Look for natural peanut butter with a smooth consistency to make this recipe, not the dry, stiff stuff that you might find at the bottom of a jar.
 Even when your nut butter is runny, this recipe makes a stiff cookie dough.
 If your peanut butter is too dry, the dough may crack, and it will be difficult to form cohesive cookies.
 Tip: If you store your peanut butter in the fridge, allow it to sit at room temperature for an hour before making this recipe.

 - Chill the dough!
 It may be tempting to skip this step, but as I tested this recipe, I found that chilled dough really made the best peanut butter cookies.
 Chilling prevents them from spreading as they bake, and they come out with a clearer criss cross pattern.

 - Leave them on the baking sheet for a few minutes to cool.
 Like many vegan cookie recipes, these peanut butter cookies require a few minutes to set up once they’re out of the oven.
 Before transferring them to a wire rack to cool completely (or devouring them right away!), leave them on the baking sheet for 10 minutes to firm up.
 It’s a win-win: their flavor also improves as they cool!

 If you love this peanut butter cookie recipe, try any of these favorite cookie recipes next: